Heaventools

 I can't copy and paste icons from any file, including .exe and .dll files.
 Any ideas?

-The clipboard does not support copying/pasting .ico files.
-They look like graphic images but have their own format.
+The clipboard does not support the .ico format and copying/pasting .ico files.
 To extract icons, use Save to disk.
 To replace icons, use Open the source file from disk instead Paste from the clipboard.

 Resource Tuner displays all the text as "??????"
 Am I overlooking something?